superlinked/VectorHub/docs/articles/semantic_chunking.md

 ![results-hierarchical-clustering-based with WCSS](../assets/use_cases/semantic_chunking/graph4.png)

-We've looked at semantic embedding and hierarchical clustering.
-Let's turn to consider our third semantic chunking method.
+Now that we've looked at our first two semantic chunking methods (semantic embedding and hierarchical clustering), let's turn to consider our third semantic chunking method.

 ### LLM-based chunking

 In LLM-based chunking, you prompt a large language model to process your text, convert it into semantic embeddings, evaluate them, and determine logical breakpoints for creating chunks.
-Here, our prompting aims to identify [propositions](https://arxiv.org/pdf/2312.06648.pdf) - highly refined chunks that are semantically rich and self-contained, preserving context and meaning, thereby improving retrieval in downstream applications.
+Here, our prompting aims to identify [propositions](https://arxiv.org/pdf/2312.06648.pdf) - highly refined chunks that are semantically rich and self-contained, preserving context and meaning - thereby improving retrieval in downstream applications.

 Here is the complete code, implemented with a base class from LangChain: